 - 1 package Churro Mix or store bought churros

-Preheat oven to 350 degrees F. Line a cupcake pan with cupcake liners; set aside.
+- Preheat oven to 350°F. Line a cupcake pan with cupcake liners; set aside.

-Beat in vanilla extract, salt, baking soda, baking powder, and cinnamon.
-Scrape down the sides of the bowl and continue to beat about 1 minute.
+- Mix in vanilla extract, salt, baking soda, baking powder, and cinnamon.

-Spoon batter about 1/2 full.
-Bake in oven for about 22 minutes or until the center of the cupcake comes out clean with a toothpick.
+- Bake in oven 350°F for about 22 minutes or until the center of the cupcake comes out clean with a toothpick.
 Allow to cool completely.